MyNameIsAres/MyNameIsAres/README.md

 My Github is full of different types of projects.
 A majority of the projects are Minecraft plugins developed with the Foundation library.
 Outisde of these projects I also like to work with PHP and Laravel, as well as Java and Spring Boot.

-Of course, I'm always open to new technologies and use the technology that gets the job done.
+Of course, I'm always open to new technologies, and use the technology that gets the job done.

 <!--